-- contribute to EHC needs assessments within the timeframes, including providing advice and reports, and - deliver the health provision agreed in the EHC plan.
+- contribute to EHC needs assessments within the timeframes, including providing advice and reports, - and deliver the health provision agreed in the EHC plan.

-This can be included in existing oversight management arrangements, requiring providers to update CCGs on a regular basis on their responses to requests for health advice.
+This can be included in existing oversight management arrangements, requiring providers to update ICBs on a regular basis on their responses to requests for health advice.

-The NHS England Standard Contract 2017/18 and 2018/19 used by CCGs to contract with providers has reinforced the legal duties under the Children and Families Act and now includes the following specification:
+The NHS England Standard Contract 2022/23 used by ICBs to contract with providers has reinforced the legal duties under the Children and Families Act and includes the following specification: